What you need to know about Topeka, KS

-The quality of a school district if often a top factor for parents considering where to live.
+The quality of a school district is often a top factor for parents considering where to live.
 Strong school systems attract new residents and help their cities prosper.
 See how Topeka rates.

-Access to quality hospitals, doctors and healthcare providers are just part of what make a healthy community.
+Access to quality hospitals, doctors and health-care providers is just part of what makes a healthy community.
 Here’s how to get and stay healthy in Topeka.